aniketambore/bijli_ln_wallet/README.md

 - Nodes involved in routing payments are aware only of their predecessor and successor in the payment route.
 - The Lightning Network utilizes real bitcoin, maintaining user custody and full control over funds.

 So, remember that the Lightning Network is not a separate token or coin; it's built on top of Bitcoin.
+In the next section we'll talk about Lightning node.

 ## What is Lightning Node?
-The Lightning Network operates through software apps that implement the Lightning Network protocol and most of these apps follow common standards outlined in the BOLTs.
+The Lightning Network operates through software apps that implement the Lightning Network protocol and most of these apps follow common standards outlined in the [BOLTs](https://github.com/lightning/bolts/tree/master) specification.

 A Lightning Network node (LN node) is a piece of software with these key characteristics:
-- It serves as a wallet for payments on both the Lightning and Bitcoin networks.
+- It serves as a wallet for payments on both the Lightning and Bitcoin network.
 - It communicates directly with other nodes, forming the network through peer-to-peer connections.
 - It needs access to the Bitcoin blockchain for payment security.

 Users have the highest level of control when they run their own Bitcoin node and Lightning node.
 However, Lightning nodes can also use a lightweight Bitcoin client to interact with the Bitcoin blockchain.

+Now in the next section let's talk about Lightning wallet.

 ## What is Lightning Wallet?
 The term "Lightning wallet" can be a bit unclear because it can refer to a combination of various components with some user interface.
 The most common components found in Lightning wallet software include: